 Chest pain is one of the most common reasons people call 911 for emergency medical help and go to the emergency room.
 Having chest pains can be very frightening.
 Most of us think that any chest pain means that someone is having a heart attack.
 In fact, chest pain can happen for many different reasons.

-Chest pain should never be taken lightly, that's why the WakeMed system features two accredited Chest Pain Centers at both Raleigh Campus and Cary Hospital.
+Chest pain should never be taken lightly, that's why the WakeMed system features two accredited Chest Pain Centers.
+One at Raleigh Campus and one at Cary Hospital.

 What Causes Chest Pain?

 Chest pain has many possible causes, all of which deserve medical attention.
 The causes of chest pain fall into two major categories, cardiac and non-cardiac causes.

 - Angina: Fatty deposits can build up in the arteries that carry blood to your heart, narrowing them and restricting blood flow to your heart.
 Angina is chest pain caused by a temporary loss of blood to the heart muscle.
 It can be brought on with exercise, emotion, eating, especially heavy meals or exposure to extreme hot or cold temperatures.
 It usually goes away within minutes after stopping the stressful activity, and there is no damage to the heart muscle.